-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes).
 Coverage includes fitting. - Diabetes self-management training is covered under certain conditions. - Continuous Glucose Monitors (CGMs) and their accompanying supplies

-Prior authorization is required for non-preferred brands of diabetic supplies.
+\Prior authorization is required for non-preferred brands of diabetic supplies.

-Prior authorization is required for preferred and nonpreferred Continuous Glucose Monitors and supplies.
-There is no coinsurance, copayment, or deductible for preferred brand diabetic services and supplies.
+\\Prior authorization is required for preferred and nonpreferred Continuous Glucose Monitors and supplies. you get these services There is no coinsurance, consument, or deductible for copayment, or deductible for preferred brand diabetic services and supplies.